ModelTC/llmc/docs/en/source/backend/sglang.md

     save_sgl: True
     save_path: /path/to/save_for_sglang_rtn_w8a16/
 ```
 Please note that you must set `save_sgl` to `True`.
-For **W4A16** and **W8A16** quantization settings, LLMC will "pack" the weights into `torch.int32` format for direct loading by VLLM, while also exporting the quantization parameters.
+For **W4A16** and **W8A16** quantization settings, LLMC will "pack" the weights into `torch.int32` format for direct loading by SGlang, while also exporting the quantization parameters.

-For the **W8A8** quantization setting, LLMC will quantize the weights into `torch.int8` format for direct loading by VLLM, and export the relevant quantization parameters as well.
+For the **W8A8** quantization setting, LLMC will quantize the weights into `torch.int8` format for direct loading by SGlang, and export the relevant quantization parameters as well.

 ### 1.3.4 Running LLMC